Blog Posts by Jonathan Parnell

 There is some explaining to do here.
 On one hand, the above sentence is simple and agreeable at face-value.
 On the other hand, there’s a sense in which it will resonate with certain personalities while alienating others.
 Does our culture really need Christians to live bold?
 What does that even mean?

-The answer hangs on our understanding of “bold.”
-And if we’d learn from the Book of Acts,…Continue Reading
+The answer hangs on our understanding of…Continue Reading

 New eBook: Piper Celebrates the Influence of Lewis